 - Hair styling involves blow dryers and round brushes, mousse, gels and sprays.
 These items can’t come either.

 So about one year ago, I decided to go gray.
-First, it was a short haircut so that I didn’t have a “road of gray” also called a “skunk stripe”.
+First, it was a short haircut so I didn’t have a “road of gray” also called a “skunk stripe”.
 There is about an inch of gray hidden in this haircut.

 Once I had a good amount of gray, I went very short and spikey.
-This was fun and looked great but my ears were always cold!!
+This was fun and looked great, but my ears were always cold!!
 I also added some cat eye glasses as contact-wearing is over due to blepharitis, or dry eye.

 Lastly, I was in “grow it out” mode and once I had some length, I got a loose perm (much to the sadness of my hairdresser who wanted it to be tight.)

-Today, I had may first haircut on the road.
+Today, I had my first haircut on the road.
 Laura of Zepanek Coiffeurs gave me a wonderful haircut.
 (She was actually already booked but wanted to practice her English so she moved out a previously scheduled client.)

 Laura thinks Americans are friendly.
-She lived in Washington DC for a year while her father, a cardiologist, learned better techniques.
+She lived in Washington, DC, for a year while her father, a cardiologist, learned better techniques.
 Her father encourages his children to learn English.

 I told her about my brother, Dr. Jeff Boone.
 He is a preventative heart disease doctor.
 He is an excellent and entertaining speaker and gives speeches all over the world.
 Dr. Boone believes that no one should ever die of a heart attack.
 You can see some of his speeches online.